So You Want to Learn to Program

 http://rubykoans.com/ — get started with Ruby

-http://codingbat.com/ — small, hands-on program writing in Java and Python
+http://codingbat.com/ — small, hands-on activities for learning Java and Python

 http://ruby.railstutorial.org/ — get started with the Ruby web dev framework, Rails

-https://docs.djangoproject.com/en/dev/intro/tutorial01/ — get started with Python web dev framework, Django
+https://docs.djangoproject.com/en/dev/intro/tutorial01/ — get started with the Python web dev framework, Django

 Make some cool projects and toys!
 Use these small but mighty hardware components and code to make RC cars, musical instruments, and so much more.